Aperol Sour: Two Variations

 Shaking your cocktail

-Aperol sour variation #2: the dry shake
+Aperol gin sour: the dry shake

 First, add the gin, Aperol, lemon juice, simple syrup, and egg white to your cocktail shaker without ice.
-Hold it tight.
-I dry shake over my sink just in case.
+Hold it tight (I dry shake over my sink just in case).
 Shake hard for 20 to 30 seconds.
-Now add ice to the shaker, shake briefly to chill, and strain into your chilled glass.
+Now add a cup of ice to the shaker, shake another 10 to 20 seconds to chill, and strain into your chilled glass.

 What to serve with an Aperol sour